tinfoilsh/encrypted-request-proxy-example/README.md

 - Change the `baseURL` or model in `main.ts` if you want to point at a different proxy server or model.
 Defaults are `http://localhost:8080` and `gpt-oss-120b`.
+- By default, the SDK fetches encryption keys directly from the enclave.
+To have your proxy also handle key fetching, set both `baseURL` and `enclaveURL` to your proxy URL.
+Your proxy must then forward the key fetching requests to the enclave.

 ### Advanced usage with unverified client